jusufnathanael/tp/docs/UserGuide.md

 5. Start the Command Prompt, type in "java -jar", then paste the absolute path that you just copied previously.
 It should look something similar to `C:\Users\user>java -jar "C:\Users\user\Downloads\zoomaster.jar"`.

 6. Finally, press <kbd>Enter</kbd>.
-You should the Zoomaster logo indicating that you have successfully started Zoomaster.<br><br>
+You should see the Zoomaster logo indicating that you have successfully started Zoomaster.<br><br>
 ![](./images/zoomasterIcon.png)